kunalrisaanva/ECOMM-PROJECT-API-/README.md

 # ECOMM-PROJECT-API-
 # ECOMM-PROJECT-API-
 # ECOMM-PROJECT-API-
-# to start this project please type num run dev on your terminal
+# to start this project please type  run dev on your terminal